Classic Film Review: There is but one Thanksgiving Movie — “Pieces of April” (2003)

 Katie Holmes stars as April, the problem child who left home to start anew as a struggling actress in New York city.
 “I’m the first pancake,” she says — the first pancake, the one you throw out.

 That’s what her mother did with her.
 April’s mom, given a vivid, irked and lived-in feel by the peerless Patricia Clarkson (“Far From Heaven,” “She Said,” “The Station Agent”), no longer speaks to her daughter.
-Top Stories Overnight rains in Central Florida continue for most of the day Wednesday to line up warmer and mostly sunny Thanksgiving.
+Her Dad (Oliver Platt) is hoping for the best from one and all, and for one and all.

-She meets the cliched cross-section of New York life — the understanding and culinarily savvy black couple (Lillias White and Isiah Whitlock Jr.), the prissy snob with the state-of-the-art stove (Sean Hayes).
+She meets the cliched cross-section of New York life — the understanding and culinarily savvy black couple (Lillias White and Isiah Whitlock Jr.), the prissy snob with the state-of-the-art stove (Sean Hayes), recent Chinese immigrants, a belligerent vegan.

 And April’s beau, played by Derek Luke, seems more worried about the meal and making an impression on her parents by decorating the apartment than she is.